pepstock-org/Charba-Wiki/docs/Plugins.md

 Here is an example, how to include [Stacked100](https://github.com/y-takey/chartjs-plugin-stacked100) plugin:

- * Get `stacked100` plugin from [GitHub](https://github.com/y-takey/chartjs-plugin-stacked100/blob/master/src/index.js) and store the javascript into your project, in this example we are using the **Charba** showcase paths:
+ * Get `stacked100` plugin from [GitHub](https://github.com/y-takey/chartjs-plugin-stacked100/blob/master/src/index.js) and store the javascript in your project, in this example we are using the **Charba** showcase paths:
     * /src/org/pepstock/charba/showcase/client/resources/js/chartjs-plugin-stacked100.js
  * Create a client bundle (called in this example `org.pepstock.charba.showcase.client.resources.MyResources.java`) with the plugin reference: